LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/08-functions/README.md

 Note how the `sizeof` operator can be used in the `main` function because that is where the array was declared. `size_t` is datatype that is often used for array size, the result of `sizeof`, indexing, ...

-::: tip Use std::vector where Possible
+::: tip Use std::vector where possible
 Modern C++ best practices include using an `std::vector` instead of an array where possible.
 This because `std::vector` is a class which allows for dynamically adding elements.
 It also tracks the number of elements currently residing in the vector.
 More on this later.
 :::

-### Passing a Multidimensional Array to a Function
+### Passing a multidimensional array to a function

 For passing a multidimensional array to a function in C++ one will need to specify all dimensions except the first when declaring the parameter.
 This is quitte an inconvenience: